-During the financial year ended 31 March 2020, MLL wrote two lines of unit-linked insurance business, all located in the United Kingdom (the reporting currency is pound sterling ("GBP")):
+During the financial year ended 31 March 2021, MLL wrote two lines of unit-linked insurance business, all located in the United Kingdom (the reporting currency is pound sterling ("GBP")):

 - institutional pensions platform business that is, in substance, an asset administration business operating within the legal structure of a life insurance company.
-The platform provides pension fund trustees the opportunity to manage their funds flexibly and efficiently; and - 2) investment-only reinsurance accepted business from Scottish Friendly Assurance Society Limited ("Scottish Friendly").
+The platform provides pension fund trustees the opportunity to manage their funds flexibly and efficiently; and - investment-only reinsurance accepted business from Scottish Friendly Assurance Society Limited ("Scottish Friendly") and Legal & General Assurance (Pensions Management) Limited ("L&GPML").
+The L&GPML contract commenced in 2020.